tjayrocket/TJay-Hanschen-Resume/README.md

 * Several Years experience with PC/Mac Operating Systems, with a strong focus on Imaging, Networking, Diagnostics, Troubleshooting and Maintenance/Repair.

-* Experience with JavaScript, CSS and HTML, including Node, React, MongoDB, jQuery and more.
+* Experience with C#, Unity, JavaScript, CSS and HTML, including Node, React, MongoDB, jQuery and more.

 * Adobe Creative Cloud Suite - Photoshop, Illustrator, Premier, Audition.